-We currently expect that, upon the completion of the separation, our board of directors will consist of [•] members, a majority of whom we expect to satisfy the independence standards established by the Sarbanes-Oxley Act of 2002 and the applicable rules of the SEC and the NYSE.
+We currently expect that, upon the completion of the spin-off, our board of directors will consist of seven members, a majority of whom we expect to satisfy the independence standards established by the Sarbanes-Oxley Act of 2002 and the applicable rules of the SEC and the NYSE.
+We currently expect that, subsequent to the spin-off, we will increase the size of the board by two to nine members and appoint two independent directors.